 Some of his novels – like The Napoleon of Notting Hill, The Man Who Was Thursday and The Ball and The Cross – take the form of elaborately weird existential comedies and read like the work of a decidedly non-suicidal Franz Kafka.
 Of all his novels, my own favourite is Manalive in which the Chestertonian stand-in of a main character named Innocent Smith is hauled into court on charges of burglary, bigamy and attempted murder.
 But the only house he breaks into is his own in a bid to revive the thrill of ownership.
 The woman he elopes with is his wife so he can taste again the ecstasy of first love.
 And the only people he points his pistol at are dreary mopes who say they’re tired of life until Smith presents them with the possibility of losing it.
 Maisie Ward calls Manalive the Chestertonian acid test; if you can stand it, you can stand anything he wrote.
 He is so cheerful, so funny, so brilliant in this book, that he’s obnoxious.

 His best-selling books today are his two greatest works of Christian apologetics, Orthodoxy (which he called his ‘slovenly’ spiritual autobiography) and The Everlasting Man, (a God-centred history of the world; his answer to H.G.
 Wells’ Outline of History).
 These books stand alone with some of the books of C.S.
 Lewis (who himself was profoundly influenced by Chesterton) as the best Christian apologetics of the 20th century.
-But as we saw with the lament about the lack of indexes in Chesterton’s books, wonderful insights about the faith have a way of turning up in everything he wrote.
-I treasure this illuminating – and, of course, paradoxical - excerpt from Heretics whenever I’m being badgered by some secularist who condemns Christianity for its life-choking gloominess and unhealthy preoccupation with guilt and sin:
+For those with a taste for more specifically Catholic apologetics, I would also recommend The Well and the Shallows and The Thing.
+I treasure this illuminating—and, of course, paradoxical—excerpt from The Thing whenever I am being badgered by some secularist who condemns Christianity for its life-choking gloominess and unhealthy preoccupation with guilt and sin:

 “The Fall is a view of life.
 It is not only the most enlightening, but the only encouraging view of life.
 It holds, as against the only real alternative philosophies, those of the Buddhist or the Pessimist or the Promethean, that we have misused a good world, and not merely been entrapped in a bad one.
 It refers evil back to the wrong use of will; and thus declares that it can eventually be righted by the right use of will.
 Every other creed but that one is some form of surrender to fate.”